 - Powerful security and compliance policies

 SharePoint Server 2019 shall represent a whole new era in SharePoint.
-The goal is to bring user closer to the cloud and the cloud closer to user.
-As a result, we assume SharePoint Server 2019 will typically have “some of Office 365 features”.
+The goal is to bring the user closer to the cloud and the cloud closer to the user.
+As a result, SharePoint Consultants assume SharePoint Server 2019 typically has “some of Office 365 features”.

-SharePoint Server 2019 on-premises version will be built on the strong foundational release of SharePoint Server 2016 and is a comprehensive solution for connected information work that preserves structured processes.
+SharePoint Server 2019 on-premises version will be built on the strong foundational release of SharePoint Server 2016.
+It is a comprehensive solution for connected information work that preserves structured processes.

-With SharePoint Server 2019 Public Preview already being shipped mid-year 2018, potential users are curiously sparked with interest to know what the full version will bring with it.
+With SharePoint Server 2019 Public Preview that is already shipped mid-year 2018, the potential users are curiously sparked with interest to know what the full version will bring with it.

 What to expect from SharePoint Server 2019

-One of the big cons to SharePoint 2016 is that it does not have a lot (if any) of the modern SharePoint features.
-Fortunately, we will now have some (if not all) modern features brought in 2019 on-premises.
+One of the big consequences of SharePoint 2016 is that it does not have a lot of the modern SharePoint features.
+Fortunately, Sharepoint Developers will now have some (if not all) modern features brought in 2019 on-premises.

-Below, are new features and updates to existing features expected in SharePoint Server 2019 :
+Below, are the new features and updates that SharePoint Consultants and Users will get in an existing features that are expected in SharePoint Server 2019 :

 Modern UI throughout the product

-The fact of the matter is how people interact with technology is much more than just “look and feel”.
+For the matter of fact, it is important to understand how people interact with advancement in technology with more than “look and feel” perspective.
 Big Bets in SharePoint 2019 on-premises are listed below:

-- Communication sites (but no Hub sites): Which are a place to share news, showcase a story or broadcast a message to other people in a visually compelling format.
-Hub Sites, a feature that blends content from across communication and team sites, seems no longer a part of SharePoint Server 2019.
+- Communication sites (but no Hub sites): Enhance the social media presence for sharing news, showcasing a story or broadcast a message to other people in a visually compelling format.
+Hub Sites- a feature that blends content from across communication and team sites, seems no longer a part of SharePoint Server 2019.

-- Modern lists and libraries: This providing individual and teams better ability to access, share, and collaborate around structured data and to bring information from other systems into SharePoint to leverage business processes.
-This brings in a similar experience to what found in SharePoint Online.
+- Modern lists and libraries: This feature provides individuals and teams better ability to access, share, and collaborate around structured data and to bring information from other systems into SharePoint to leverage business processes.
+This shares a similar experience to what they found in SharePoint Online.

-- OneDrive for Business, making file storage and document collaboration more people-centric with new support for the latest generation of sync clients with it.
+- OneDrive for Business: Make file storage and document collaboration more people-centric with new support for the latest generation of sync clients with it.
 The new SharePoint 2019 release surely brings in a lot of improvements with regard to usability, administration, and maintenance to hybrid architecture.
-Days have gone where OneDrive was lacking on-premises.
+Gone are the days where OneDrive lacked in on-premises services.

-- Modern sharing experiences, providing simplified sharing UI which allows users to share links to content with others in organization.
+- Modern sharing experiences: This feature provides a simplified sharing with UI which allows users to share links to content with others in organization.
 The robust sharing experience found in Office 365 will now be a part of SharePoint 2019 on-premises.

-- Modern search experience, available through SharePoint home page, modern sites and libraries showing a compelling overview of search results easy to expand based on type, for example, people or sites.
+- Advance search experience: Modern search experience, available through SharePoint home page, modern sites and libraries showing a compelling overview of search results easy to expand based on type, for example, people or sites.

-- Modern email sharing template, for sharing email notifications has been refreshed to use a modern template design.
+- Modern email sharing template: More available options to share email notifications which can be refreshed and used with modern template design.

-- Suite Navigation and App Launcher improvements, for Suite Navigation and App Launcher in SharePoint Server 2019 will now closely be aligned with what is familiar in Office 365.
+- Suite Navigation and App Launcher improvements: Developed new features allows seamless Suite Navigation and App Launcher in SharePoint Server 2019 and they can now closely be aligned with familiar features of Office 365.

-Along with new user experiences, there will be a few platform enhancements in SharePoint Server 2019:
+Along with new user experiences, SharePoint Development Company can provide few platform enhancements in SharePoint Server 2019: